18F/unit-testing-node/pages/components/config.md

 var expect = chai.expect;
 ```

-Then add an implementation to the `'it should validate a valid configuration'`
+Then add an implementation to the `'should validate a valid configuration'`
 test.
 Pass an empty data object into the `Config` constructor, and verify
 that the new `Config` object contains the same data as the original JSON
 object.